diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 5) Does my Rust type refers to the wrapper struct type?

 If all those checks pass and you still see errors, it’s most likely a serialization error.
 To serialize and deserialize a custom Enum, you write a custom ToSql and FromSql implementation.

-Luckily, this is straightforward.
+`ToSql` describes how to serialize a given rust type (Self) as sql side type (first generic argument) for a specific database backend (second generic argument).
+It needs to translate the type into the relevant wire protocol in that case.
+For postgres/mysql enums that's just the enum value as ascii string, but in general it's depended on the database + type.
+Also, it is important to end the implementation with Ok(IsNull::No).

 ```rust
 impl ToSql<PgProtocolType, Pg> for ProtocolType {
     fn to_sql<'b>(&'b self, out: &mut Output<'b, '_, Pg>) -> serialize::Result {
         match *self {